 From a mindfulness perspective, what makes coloring so effective is its simplicity.
 You have one task: stay inside the lines and choose colors.
 That's it.
 Your mind has something gentle to focus on, and the background noise of thoughts and worries fades naturally.
 It's particularly useful for people whose minds are very active and who find breath-based meditation frustrating at first — coloring gives your busy brain something constructive to do while your nervous system calms down.

-At under €10, this is also the most affordable pick on the list.
+At around $10, this is also one of the most affordable picks on the list.
 A lovely gift for anyone who needs permission to slow down and play a little.

 - Pricier than a standard notebook